karthikncode/DeepRL-InformationExtraction/README.md

 ## Information Extraction with Reinforcement Learning

-This is the code and data for the paper [Improving Information Extraction by Acquiring External Evidence with Reinforcement Learning](http://arxiv.org/abs/1603.07954).

 ### Installation
 You will need to install [Torch](http://torch.ch/docs/getting-started.html) and the  python packages in `requirements.txt`.